sorryfornow/Pipeline/README.md

 - publish the type it produces through a public member type `output_type`;
 - be derived from the `node` type;
 - also be derived from the appropriate `producer` type;
+  - note that the requirement that a component be derived from `node` is automatically met if this requirement is met.
 - not be an abstract class (i.e., we can construct it).

 #### 3.6.1 Types